ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 PEP 8
 =====

-This topic summarizes the key points from `PEP 8`_ and how they apply to PyAnsys libraries. `PEP 8`_ style guideline was devised by the Python community in order to increase the readability of Python code. `PEP 8`_ has been adopted by some of the most popular libraries within the Python ecosystem such us: `NumPy`_, `SciPy`_, and `pandas`_.
+This section summarizes the key points from `PEP 8`_ and how they apply to PyAnsys libraries. `PEP 8`_ style guideline were devised by the Python community to increase the readability of Python code. `PEP 8`_ has been adopted by some of the most popular libraries within the Python ecosystem, including: `NumPy`_, `SciPy`_, and `pandas`_.

 .. _PEP 8: https://www.python.org/dev/peps/pep-0008/